Ken-Lau-Lab/spatial_CRC_atlas/README.md

 ## Downloading Data
 Annotated, pre-processed data compatible with the codebase can be downloaded from OSF Storage: [https://osf.io/hftq2/](https://osf.io/hftq2/)

+All raw data have been deposited to the HTAN Data Coordinating Center Data Portal at the National Cancer Institute: \url{https://data.humantumoratlas.org/} (under the HTAN Vanderbilt Atlas).

 ## Order of Operations

 Code in this repository is intended to be run in order, as some analyses depend on outputs from previous tools.
 We therefore divide up the analysis notebooks into steps, provided as ordered directories.